Cmrboy26/Cmrboy26/README.md

 # Hi, I'm Colten!

-- I'm a high-performing high schooler with a deep interest in programming and computer science
+- I'm a high schooler with a deep interest in programming and computer science
 - Java is my go-to language and some of my secondaries are (from most to least frequent) C#, HTML, CSS, C++, Python, and Lua

 ## History